diyjac/SDC-T3-P1/README.md

 ## Basic Build Instructions

-**NOTE: Please make if you rerun the cmake, to use the `-DCMAKE_BUILD_TYPE=RelWithDebInfo`!
+**NOTE: Please make sure if you rerun the cmake, to use the `-DCMAKE_BUILD_TYPE=RelWithDebInfo` flag!
 This will make the spline.h anonymous namespace referenceable.**

 1. Clone this repo.
 2. Change to the build directory: `cd build`